leolee99/CLIP_ITM/README.md

-# CLIP for Image-text Retrieval
+# CLIP for Image-text Matching

-A simple pytorch implementation of baseline based-on [**CLIP**](https://arxiv.org/abs/2103.00020) for Image-text Retrieval.
+A simple pytorch implementation of baseline based-on [**CLIP**](https://arxiv.org/abs/2103.00020) for Image-text Matching.

-This project provides a CLIP-based training and evaluation framework for image-text retrieval on MS-COCO dataset.
+This [**project**](https://github.com/leolee99/CLIP_ITM) provides a CLIP-based training and evaluation framework for image-text matching on MS-COCO dataset.

 ## Requirements